 The NASA Goddard Institute for Space Studies (GISS) offers a limited number of internship opportunities to high school, undergraduate and graduate students who reside within a 50-mile radius of the institute, which is located in the Upper West Side-Morningside Heights neighborhood of New York City.

 Many student internships at NASA GISS are part of the year-round Climate Change Research Initiative (CCRI).
 Teams of high school and undergraduate students and faculty work alongside graduate students and the lead scientists of NASA-funded research projects at universities in the New York City metropolitan region or at NASA/GISS under the mentorship of a GISS scientist.

 Most non-CCRI internship opportunities require some level of college study, computer programmming, or other technical experience.

-Following are internship opportunities that have been announced for Autumn 2021.
+Following are internship opportunities that were announced for Autumn 2021.
 The application deadline for these opportunities was July 9, 2021.
 Announcement of opportunities for Spring 2022 opportunities should begin in October 2021.

 Projects marked "CCRI" are part of the Climate Change Research Initiative.
 CCRI opportunities that are not marked "@ GISS" will be mentored by scientists at other NASA facilities.

 The following projects marked "CCRI" are seeking high school and undergraduate interns.

 - CCRI: The Expanding Legacy of Landsat — Documenting Environmental Change Beyond Five Decades @ GSFC

 - CCRI: Connecting the Local Urban Fabric to Global Climate Change @ GSFC